 BACWA is a participant in the Local Agency Investment Fund (LAIF) that is regulated by California Government Code §16429 under the oversight of the Treasurer of the State of California.
 BACWA reports its investment in LAIF at the fair value amount provided by LAIF, which is the same as the value of the pool share.
 The balance available for withdrawal is based on the accounting records maintained by LAIF, which are maintained on an amortized cost basis.
 Included in LAIF's investment portfolio are collateralized mortgage obligations, mortgage-backed securities, other asset-backed securities, loans to certain State funds, and floating rate securities issued by federal agencies, government-sponsored enterprises, United States Treasury Notes and Bills, and corporations.
-At June 30, 2013, these investments matured in an average of 268 days.
+At June 30, 2014 and 2013, these investments matured in an average of 232 and 268 days, respectively